 Rich is also an architect of The Ladies Ball Global Championship in partnership with the Women's Basketball Hall of Fame.

 One of America’s legendary football coaches, Coach Mazzone has coached for 35 years at the college and NFL levels, including UCLA, Texas A&M, Ole Miss and the New York Jets.
 A former college quarterback, Mazzone has coached and scouted over 500 Division 1 prospects and 300 NFL Alumni.
 Coach Mazzone has a well-respected eye for talent.

-Coach Mazzone will oversee the Bowl Game Player Selection process and lead over 50 former NFL and College Coaches to provide on-field coaching and evaluation during U.S. Army Bowl Combines, Academy, Showcase Events, and the Bowl.
-Coach Mazzone also serves as a television commentator for the Bally Sports National Signing Day Show.
+In 2022, Coach Mazzone oversaw the Bowl Game Player Selection process and led over 30 former NFL and College Coaches to provide on-field coaching and evaluation during U.S. Army Bowl Combines, Showcase Events, and the US Army Bowl.
+Coach Mazzone also served as a television commentator for the Bally Sports National Signing Day Show.

 David is the former President and CEO of the Pro Football Hall of Fame and former Commissioner of the Arena Football League.
 He is an attorney who once served as the Mayor and City Council member of Irvine, CA. A former collegiate athlete who played power forward at UC Irvine and in Europe.
 David has spent a lifetime developing young athletes in their ability and character.
 A father of two athletes, David’s son Sam played in the U.S. Army Bowl (2003) before enjoying a distinguished career at USC and with the Atlanta Falcons.
 While in Canton for almost eight years, David and his team grew the Pro Football Hall Fame brand, vision, and influence all over the world through events, programs, and media.
 David was also known by the public through his door “knocks” informing NFL legends of their acceptance to Canton.
 In 2018 he was presented the prestigious National Sports Leader of the Year Award by the March of Dimes.